caasmo/restinpieces-sqlite-backup/README.md

 The solution is composed of two main components:

 1.  **The Backup Job (Server-side)**: This component runs as a job within a `restinpieces` application.
 It periodically creates a compressed backup of a specified SQLite database and stores it locally on the server.
-It also maintains a `latest.txt` manifest file, which always points to the most recent backup.
+An example of how to integrate the job can be found in **[cmd/example](https://github.com/caasmo/restinpieces-sqlite-backup/tree/master/cmd/example)**.

 2.  **The Pull Client (Client-side)**: This is a standalone command-line binary that can be run on any client machine.
-It connects to the server via SFTP, reads the `latest.txt` manifest to find the newest backup, downloads it, and verifies its integrity.
+It connects to the server via SFTP, finds the latest backup by filename, downloads it, and verifies its integrity.
+A reference implementation is available in **[cmd/client](https://github.com/caasmo/restinpieces-sqlite-backup/tree/master/cmd/client)**.

 This design decouples backup creation from retrieval, allowing backups to be pulled from a central server to any number of client machines.